Don Lessem: Career

-"The Dinosaur Factory", a documentary series involving Lessem, will air in the Fall of 2022.

 Personal life

 Lessem resides in Media, Pennsylvania.
 His wife, Valerie Jones, is a non-profit development consultant.
-His daughters, Rebecca Lessem and Erica Lessem, are respectively an energy company executive and a public health specialist in tuberculosis, both residing in New York.
+His daughters, Rebecca Lessem and Erica Lessem, are respectively an energy company executive in New York City and a public health specialist in tuberculosis, residing in Montreal.

-Shark Tank Appearance
+Shark Tank appearance

-Don Lessem and his wife appeared on the Season 12 finale of Shark Tank on May 21, 2021to pitch their business Dino Don Inc..
-They made a deal with Mark Cuban for a $500,000 investment in exchange for a 25% stake in the company.
+On May 21, 2021, Lessem and his wife, Valerie Jones, appeared on the Season 12 finale of Shark Tank to pitch their business Dino Don Inc. They made a deal with Mark Cuban for a $500,000 investment in exchange for a 25% stake in the company.